leennoah/DMM_Fall2022/README.md

-# DMM_Fall2021
-Digital Modelling Methods UH
+# Digital Modelling Methods Fall 2021 | ART 3367/3396

 ![Digital Modelling Methods](https://i.imgur.com/wUQUlbS.png)

-Welcome to the Digital Modelling Methods course at UH School of Art In this repository, you will find the syllabus, calendar, and course other course content
+## Welcome to the Digital Modelling Methods course at UH School of Art

+In this repository, you will find the syllabus, calendar, and other course content

 Please bookmark this page and check back for updates